Wayland High School

 Wayland High School is the public high school for the town of Wayland, Massachusetts, United States.
 During the 2022-2023 school year, there were 824 students enrolled at the high school.
-Wayland High School is consistently ranked as one of the best schools in the Boston area.
-In 2023 Boston Magazine ranked WHS as #4 on their list of "Best Public High Schools in Boston".

 History

 Early history (1854–1951)

 The first public high school in Wayland was opened in the 1854–1855 school year at 55 Cochituate Road.
 However, "Classes were suspended in 1859 and again in 1862 because the town was unwilling to vote funds to support a high school."

 In 1873 the consolidated Cochituate School was opened to house both older and younger students, but in 1896, due to crowding and rundown buildings, The Center School was built.
 The school "welcomed students in grades 1 to 12 in 1897.
 It served as a high school until 1936, and as a junior high school until 1961."

 In the 1930s, again due to overcrowding, a new building (now the Wayland Town Building) was constructed behind the Trinitarian Church using federal grant money from the National Industrial Recovery Act of 1933. "[T]he final construction was for a four-classroom building with no basement due to the high water table, all to accommodate 250 students.
 The plans showed a central building of colonial design with two small wings.
 Additional wings were built – a gymnasium and cafeteria wing on the north side in 1948 and a classroom wing on the south side in 1951."